SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### believed revolution was violent and peasants needed to use force to overthrow landlords

 ## after Chaing seized control, he massacared communists in Shanghai in 1927

+## a later attack to communists in south central china caused Mao to spearhead a long march

+### 90k followers in 1934, thousands of miles to the more remote northwest

+### created a new communist center